 The June 2018 mooring was deployed on cruise JC165.

-Below are the graphs currently being generated in near-real time from data being gathered at PAP and transmitted via iridium servers.
+Below are the graphs generated in near-real time from data gathered at PAP and transmitted via iridium servers.

 Click on an image to see a larger version.

-Other data are being collected at the site but are not being transmitted in near-real time.
+Other data were collected at the site but were not transmitted in near-real time.

-There are problems with the data from several of the Met sensors and so air temperature, humidity and wave parameters are not being reported.
+There were problems with the data from several of the Met sensors and so air temperature, humidity and wave parameters are not reported.

 After recovery, data are archived at the British Oceanographic Data Centre (BODC) and can be accessed at: BODC PAP Collection

 Oceanographic instruments on keel and at 30m on frame, operating in near real time